nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how to sort your tasks.

-Suppose you want to see whether there is task called `Create PR`, but you are unsure of how to spell it.
+Suppose you want to see whether there is task called "Create PR", but you are unsure of how to spell it.

 Enter the command `sort tasks asc`.

 If done successfully, the sorted tasks will be shown in the task list in [current team section](#current-team-section) as shown below.

-You can now verify if `Create PR` indeed exists in your team by scrolling to all names that begin with `c`.
+You can now verify if "Create PR" indeed exists in your team by scrolling to all names that begin with `c`.
 You may sort your tasks in descending order with `sort tasks dsc` or reset to the original list order with `sort tasks res`.

 ![Sort Tasks Example](images/SortTasksExample.png)